 Outlines the rationale and methodology of the CUP, describing the rigorous scientific processes involved in gathering, presenting, assessing and judging evidence.

-Collating evidence and judgements by exposure.
+Collating evidence and judgements by risk factor.

 CUP cancer reports and systematic literature reviews (SLRs).